 Julia Trezise-Conroy

 Julia is a powerlifter from New Zealand who has been recognized with some amazing lifts.
-She holds the national records in all three lifts in the sub 52 kg category.
+She broke the national records in all three lifts in the sub 52 kg category.

-Julia had success competing at the IPL Drug-Tested World Championships in Atlanta, Georgia (U.S.A.) in 2017.
-Lifting in the u 52 kg open raw category she recorded a total of 305 kg, breaking her own previous record in the sub 56kg category.
-This included a 100kg squat – which equalled her UPANZ national record.
+Julia had a breakthrough competing at the IPL Drug-Tested World Championships in Atlanta, Georgia (U.S.A.) in 2017.
+Lifting in the ~52 kg open raw category she recorded a total of 305 kg, breaking her own previous record in the ~56kg category.
+This included a 100kg squat – which equalled her UPANZ national record for New Zealand.
 Her 65 kg bench also broke her own national record.
 The deadlift of 140 kg was another improvement of her own previous national record.
 Read more here.

 The achievements in squat are particularly rewarding for Julia, who told us “that made me happy because squats are not my strongest lift.”